himanshupnt/labs2/grpc/README.md

    1. A logging interceptor to log the server requests
    2. A Measure interceptor to track the requests duration
 8. Launch your service and make sure your endpoint is correctly decorated!
+9. BONUS!!
+Use a generator to generate your protobuff stubs

 ## Expectations